MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/data-protection-kubernetes-astra-azure-netapp-files-content.md

 ### Managing

 The way you discover and manage applications depends on the way you deploy and identify them.
 Typical identification strategies include grouping application objects in a dedicated namespace, assigning labels to objects that make up an application, and using Helm charts.
 Astra Control Service supports all three strategies.
 Before you define protection policies, clearly identify your workloads.
 An essential prerequisite is that Astra Control Service can uniquely detect each application.
-To learn more about managing apps, see [Manage apps][Manage apps].
+For more information, see [Manage apps][Manage apps].

 ### Monitoring